silverstripe/silverstripe-framework/docs/en/installation/composer.md

 Or for the latest development version in the 3.0.x series

 	composer create-project silverstripe/installer ./my/website/folder 3.0.x-dev

-You then remove any references to @stable in the created `composer.json`.
-For instance if your `composer.json` contained this:

-	"require": {
-		"php": ">=5.3.2",
-		"silverstripe/cms": "3.0.*@stable",
-		"silverstripe/framework": "3.0.*@stable",
-		"silverstripe-themes/simple": "*"
-	},

-You would change it to read

-	"require": {
-		"php": ">=5.3.2",
-		"silverstripe/cms": "3.0.*",
-		"silverstripe/framework": "3.0.*",
-		"silverstripe-themes/simple": "*"
-	},

-And then run

-	composer update

 ## Working with project forks and unreleased modules